insafm/WebInspectra/README.md

 WebInspectra is a Python package designed for detecting web technologies used by a given URL.
 It provides a method to analyze the technologies powering a website, including frameworks, libraries, CDN usage, advertising platforms, and more.
 By leveraging various detection patterns and algorithms, WebInspectra identifies and categorizes the technologies utilized in the frontend and backend of web applications.

 ## Features
-- Detects various web technologies and frameworks
+- Detects various web technologies and frameworks.
-- Analyzes CDN usage and advertising platforms
+- Analyzes CDN usage and advertising platforms.
-- Categorizes frontend and backend technologies
+- Categorizes frontend and backend technologies.

 ## Installation